-Don tilted the engine as I worked the fish back to my side of the boat and, after a few tense minutes of seesaw action between the line and the transducer, she was free once more.
+Don tilted the engine as I worked the deep-water fish back to my side of the boat and, after a few tense minutes of seesaw action between the line and the transducer, she was free once more.

 As I handed the rod to my son Caleb, the fish broke water again.

-The fish surged, taking line freely and I held on to 10-year-old Caleb.
+The deep-water fish surged, taking line freely and I held on to 10-year-old Caleb.
 It weighed at least as half much as my son, who groaned because of the strong pull of the fish.
 Slowly we worked the cobia back to the boat after 10 minutes of back and forth, but when the fish saw the boat, the line peeled off the reel again, despite Caleb’s protests.

 Cobia are large battlers that move into our sounds to spawn in May and June.
 Averaging between 15 to 85 pounds, these fish offer the inshore angler reel sport!
 Usually by mid-June, they dwindle in size and the new spawn sporting racing stripes are well under the minimum 36-inch size.

 I assured Caleb the fish had plenty of battle left.
 And he did, raging on for another 20 minutes.
-Each time Caleb worked him close to Don’s waiting gaff, the fish would take off on another spirited run.
+Each time Caleb worked him close to Don’s waiting gaff, the deep-water fish would take off on another spirited run.
 Finally, much to Caleb’s relief, Don planted the gaff securely in the cobia’s chin and the fish was in the boat.
 It weighed over 40 pounds, a nice first cobia catch for Caleb.

 While the cobia action wanes by mid-June, there are many other exciting species to be caught now.